ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 - The existence of a publicly viewable catalogue of the tournament's match history.
 - Any staff and player lists are publicly available and the staff list is up to date.
 - The badge meets relevant [design criteria](/wiki/Tournaments/Official_support#profile-badges).
-- The tournament's mappools are public with no [content usage permissions](/wiki/Rules/Content_usage_permissions) violations.
+- The tournament's mappools are public with no [content usage rule violations](/wiki/Rules/Content_usage_permissions).

 Assigned members will indicate tournaments that pass the review process as eligible for badges.
 The account support team will apply the badges at a later time to the winners' profiles.
 If a tournament fails the review process, the reviewing members may advise the account support team on what changes need to be communicated to the tournament hosts.
 If these changes are not possible after the tournament's conclusion, the Tournament Committee will hold a vote on whether to withdraw official support or issue a punishment to the tournament organisers.